 To get the best from your blades, they need cleaning.

-It is very easy to clean the burrs today with grinder cleaners such as Urnex Grindz, and Puly Caff green Grinder Cleaner 405g.
+It is very easy to clean the burrs today with grinder cleaners such as Urnex Grindz, and Pulygreen Grinder Cleaner.
 The natural ingredients are food safe and remove coffee oils that build up between the notches dulling the grind and contaminating the fresh coffee.
-Occasionally a deep clean of the blades may be required using a Blue Star Coffee Brass Grinder Teeth Brush.
+Occasionally a deep clean of the blades may be required using a Brass Grinder Teeth Brush.

 Which are better grinder blades - Orignal manufacturer or generic?

 Original blades are the best coffee grinder blades, in our opinion.
 Yes, they are more expensive, but they last longer.
 Replacing the blades is tricky so the less this is done the better - Buy original - is always better.

 Our best OEM original Mazzer blades such as Kony Original Blades 191C are used in both Mazzer and Niche coffee grinders.
 Mazzer Super Jolly Original Blades 233M now have 233M geometry to offer even better results.The Mazzer Mini A grinds 18g for espresso (light-medium beans) in 7 seconds with the newly designed 233M burrs.

 Eureka offers both Mignon Flat Blades OEM 50mm and the newer wider Mignon Blades OEM 54mm for Mignon Brew Pro, Mignon Design, and Specialilta.
 Eureka Olympus Titanium Flat blades 75mm typical life is 2000kg of coffee compared to the standard 400 kg of coffee with regular stainless steel blades.